Children's Christian Formation

 Christian formation for children is currently on hiatus for the summer.
 Formation sessions will resume in September.

 Saint Mark's Schola is a unique Christian education program for young children (ages 3-8), held on Sunday mornings at 10 a.m. in the Library (on the upper floor of the parish house).
 In Schola, children work together with professional music educators to make a joyful and beautiful noise to the Lord, learning simple choir pieces to sing together with their classmates and also as a family at home.
 During this time, children will also engage creatively with the liturgy, learn Bible stories (including stories from the Godly Play curriculum), and take time to play and pray together.

 Pre-Schola began in the fall of 2015.
-Like Schola, Pre-Schola is held at 10 a.m. in the Saint Mark’s Nursery.
+Like Schola, Pre-Schola is held at 10 a.m. in the Saint Mark’s Choir Room.
 Parents (at least one) and children from 0-36 months are welcome to join us for 20 minutes of storytelling, singing, and musical play.
 All babies and toddlers are most welcome.